krispayne/CIS-Settings/README.md

 **Use at your own risk, please.
 There may be dragons.**

+The El Capitan file is in current development based off 1.0 Benchmark.

-The Yosemite dotfile is experimental and not based on published benchmarks from CIS.
+The Yosemite file is experimental and not based on published benchmarks from CIS.

-The Mavericks dotfile is mostly ready, but not very pretty.
+The Mavericks file is mostly ready, but not very pretty.
 The benchmark is available at the [Center for Internet Security] (https://benchmarks.cisecurity.org/)